 The 5 How's from Episode 14 of The Frontier Podcast

-Ledge sat down with Jim Nasr in the latest episode of The Frontier Podcast.
+Jim Nasr is featured in the latest episode of The Frontier Podcast.
 Jim is the Vice President of Technology and Innovation at Synchrogenix, where he spearheads strategy and implementation of emerging technologies such as large scale blockchain and machine learning in healthcare and the life sciences.
 So naturally, Jim covers several compelling topics in the episode, sharing his wisdom on data concerns, OpenPharma, and how to be an excellent engineer.
 Does Jim remind you of Bill Nye the Science guy, or is it just us?

 1. How is Openpharma helping life sciences?